djarenas/FindConceptWords/README.md

 This C++ program first reads a text file containing the concepts you want to search for.
 In this input file, each row corresponds to a concept and various spellings or conjugations of the concept.
 The program stores them in a customized "Concept" class.
 An example input file "Words.txt" is included in the repository.

-The program then reads the target txt file and stores it as a vector of strings.
-The program checks for strings that may have been separated between new lines by a hyphen.
-It removes numeric characters and a set of custom characters (i.e. ^, &, *) from each string.
-Changes all the text to lower case and removes single character strings.
+The program then reads the target text file and stores it as a vector of strings.
+The strings are preprocessed by 1) Checking for strings that may have been separated between new lines by a hyphen; 2) Removing  numeric characters and customizable non-alphanumeric (i.e. ^, &, *); 3) Changing all to lower case; 4) Removing single character strings.
 An example input file "ArenasPRB2010.txt" is included in the repository.

-The program then searches the vector of strings for each of the concepts' word permutations.
-The text vector is sorted alphabetically to prevent unnecessary searches.
-The concept object keeps track of how many times it was found in each search as a vector of integers.
-The results are outputed to a tab separated text file.
+The program maps the vector of strings into an unordered map that contains unique strings and their repeated occurrences.
+Each concept is then compared to the map and the concept is updated with the number of times it appeared on this search.
+The Concepts and their counts are written to an output file.

 Compilation: g++ -std=c++11 FindConceptWords.cpp Word_Utils.cpp -o fcw.exe